Marco Pogo

-Dominik Wlazny (born 27 December 1986), known by his stage name Marco Pogo, is an Austrian musician, doctor, Kabarett artist, and politician.
+Dominik Wlazny (born 27 December 1986), known by his stage name Marco Pogo, is an Austrian musician, physician, Kabarett artist, and politician.
 He is the founder and leader of the Austrian Beer Party, a minor satirical political party.
-He was a candidate for President of Austria in the 2022 election.
+He was a candidate for President of Austria in the 2022 election and the Beer Party's lead candidate in the 2024 Austrian legislative election.

 Life

 Wlazny was born in Vienna in 1986.
 He played guitar from childhood and began making music professionally at the age of 16.
 In 2003 he became vocalist and bassist for The Gogets and adopted his stage name, Marco Pogo.
 In 2005, he graduated from secondary school in Hollabrunn and began studying medicine at the Medical University of Vienna.
 He completed his thesis in 2012 on the effectiveness and tolerability of azithromycin.

 Since 2014, Wlazny has been the frontman of the punk rock band Turbobier.
 After achieving success with the band, he decided to turn to music full-time.
 They have topped the Austrian album charts and won the Amadeus Austrian Music Award in 2016 and 2022.
 In 2016, Wlazny founded the independent label Pogo's Empire.

 As a doctor, Wlazny has been vocal in his support for measures to counter the COVID-19 pandemic.
 Prior to a Turbobier concert in August 2021, he administered vaccinations against COVID-19 to thirty people at the venue.

 Wlazny published the book Stories (Gschichtn) in October 2021, recounting stories and anecdotes from his life.